 Hong Kong is a buzzing metropolitan city with a skyline full of color and a nightlife full of vibrancy, but in a city that never sleeps, sometimes the calming sounds of waves crashing ashore are just what you need.
-These eight beaches are the picture perfect setting to get your bikini on, open your book and have that well deserved break.
-What’s best is that all are easily accessible.
-Are you up for summer?
+These eight beaches are the picture perfect setting to get your bikini on, read a book and have that well deserved break.
+What’s best is that all are easily accessible!

-Repulse Bay is arguably the most opulent of all Hong Kong’s beaches and resorts, with a stunning stretch of golden sand and the views of islands floating on the horizon.
-There are also many restaurants shops and bars, which make for a convenient day trip, or a range of luxurious spas and hotels for any overnight stays.
+Repulse Bay is arguably the most opulent of all Hong Kong’s beaches and resorts, with a stunning stretch of golden sand and the views of islands on the horizon.
+There are also many restaurants shops and bars, which make for a convenient day trip, or a range of luxurious spas and hotels for comfortable rest, relaxation and overnight stays.

 Deep Water Bay

-Just a few kilometers north-west of Repulse Bay, Deep Water Bay is very similar, but minus the tourists.
-Chat with friendly locals and expats, with the many reasonably priced restaurants and eateries.
-If you fancy trying something new, there are many places to try wake-boarding, or if you prefer, you can choose only to observe from a comfy warm spot on the sand!
+Just a few kilometers north-west of Repulse Bay, Deep Water Bay is very similar to Repulse Bay, but minus the tourists.
+Chat with friendly locals and expats, at any of the reasonably priced restaurants and eateries.
+If you are feeling adventurous, there are many places to try wake-boarding, or if you prefer, you can choose to observe from a comfy warm spot on the sand!

 Clear Water Bay

-Clear Water Bay is another tropical setting, with pristine sand, lush greenery, and hiking spots if you do so desire to move at any point.
-If you manage to work up an appetite, pick your own seafood at Po Toi O and eat freshly served lunch right on the water.
+Clear Water Bay is another tropical setting, with pristine sand, lush greenery, and hiking spots if you want a change in scenery with a spot of cardio.
+If you manage to work up an appetite, pick your own seafood at Po Toi O and eat your freshly served lunch right on the water.
 What better way to enjoy a day by the sea!

 Sai Kung Beach

 Though not the most beautiful, Sai Kung is one of the least crowded beaches, famous for its amazing surf and sand experience.
-Amidst the palm trees and snack shops, there are many places to rent surf equipment or even take lessons – without the embarrassment of crowds looking at if you are of the less co-ordinated body type.
-Go all out and make the most of this weather.
+Amidst the palm trees and snack shops, there are many places to rent surf equipment or even take lessons–without the embarrassment of crowds looking at if you are of the less co-ordinated crew.
+Go all out and make the most of this wonderful, sunny weather.